inferLeo-Sshooter/Personal-Penetration-Testing-Reference/5. SQL and SQLi/Practiced Labs.md

+## Lab 1 (APPRENTICE): SQL injection vulnerability in WHERE clause allowing retrieval of hidden data

 ## Exploiting blind SQL injection by triggering conditional responses (tracking-ID)

 **Step 1: Cofirm that the parameter is vulnerable to blind SQLi**